alexandrughinea/brim/README.md

 ### `uninstall`

-The `uninstall` argument removes every installed Homebrew package from your system.
+The `uninstall` argument lists every installed Homebrew package from your system.
+You have the flexibility to select what you want to nuke out of your system.
+It will also run a cleanup

 ## Features
-1. Automatic menu generator.
+1. Automatic dynamic menu generator based on the list you provide.
-2. Instalation management menu.
+2. Instalation menu for your dependencies.
+3. Uninstall menu with automatic dependencies cleanup.
-3. Support for casks
+4. Support for casks.
-4. Force uninstall

 If you'd like to make a feature suggestion please do so on the ![issues](https://github.com/alexandrughinea/brim/issues) page and lets discuss there.